Human interaction will remain key, Oleg Valenkov, TGP

-Despite seeing the industry change since he started in 1998, Oleg Valenkov, country manager Iraq, and operations director for Middle East at TGP, human interaction will remain the key factor.
+Despite seeing the industry change since he started in 1998, Oleg Valenkov, country manager Iraq, and operations director for Middle East at TGP, says human interaction will remain the key factor.
 Personal management, customer focus and sales will remain of paramount importance.

 Speaking to Project Cargo Journal, Valenkov noted that his career in the industry began in 1998 with Scott Wilson Kirkpatrick (SWK), British transport consultants where he held the position of project manager.
 He highlighted the importance of his first project manager at SWK, Peter Ranger whose management models Valenkov still uses.